gh-viewer/book/sharing-ui-components.md

 This will allow us to reference binary assets from our JavaScript code.

-Now we will need to make the icon font available to our app.
-To achieve this, add the following code to the index.web.js file:
+We also need to make the icon font available to our app.
+To achieve this, let's add the following code to the `index.web.js` file:

 ```js
 import Octicons from 'react-native-vector-icons/Fonts/Octicons.ttf'